z1pti3/jimiDocs/Installation/Docker.md

 rm private.pem
 ```

+Finally, you will also need a folder called log that sits within the data directory
+`mkdir log`

 Download and run the latest images within a new network:

 **NOTE** - Remember to update the -v with the paths to your folders created in the steps above.